scottransom/presto/README.md

 usage when you call it with no arguments.
 I am also willing to provide limited support via email or telephone (434-296-0320).

-**Tutorial**: Note that in the "docs" directory there is a now a tutorial which walks you through all the main steps of finding pulsars using PRESTO.
-This will need some small modifications given that PRESTO can't currently process one of the example files (BCPM!).
+**Tutorial**: Note that in the "docs" directory there is a tutorial which walks you through all the main steps of finding pulsars using PRESTO.

 ## Getting it:
 The PRESTO source code is released under the GPL and